nxskok/pasias/docs/21-discriminant-analysis.md

 `data.frame` rather than `cbind`, for reasons that I explain elsewhere; (ii) round the posterior probabilities to 3 decimals before you display them.
-There are only 29 rows, so display them all.
+There are only 29 rows, so look at them all.
 I am going to add the `LD1` scores to my output and sort by that, but you don't need to.
 (This is for something I am going to add later.)